Get 5% of discount using the code

 Suitcase to travel to Mexico.
 Source: Pixabay

-• Clothing: Two or three changes, some shorts, light long pants, underwear, and a bathing suit.
+• Clothing: Clothes for two or three days, some shorts, light long pants, underwear, and a bathing suit;

 Prepare your travel suitcase with a green seal